Ha people: Kingdoms

-Historically, the Ha were considered politically as one tribe, divided into the Following small kingdoms Based on two districts;
+Historically, the Ha were considered politically as one tribe, divided into the following small kingdoms based on two districts;

-Kasulu District: Heru, Kunkanda, Nkalinzi or Bujiji and Bushingo Kingdoms.
+Kasulu District: Heru, Kunkanda, Nkalinzi or Manyovu and Bushingo Kingdoms.

 Kibondo District: Muhambwe Kingdom and Banyingu Kingdom.

 They use a common language and have similar cultural customs.
 Bujiji was geographically separated from Kasulu District and became part of Kigoma District.
 According to the 1948 Tanganyika census, the Ha were the third largest tribe in Tanganyika Territory.

 Social structure

 The Ha people live in dispersed homes, typically as a joint family whose male members are related by their lineage.
 Since about the 18th century, the Tutsi people have lived among the Ha people, but as a small minority (2%), but typically in an aristocratic role.
 The two ethnic groups substantially share language and culture and there is some intermarriage.
 The Ha women share some cultural traditions with neighboring ethnic groups, such as wearing the Kitindi, or coiled bracelets made of copper wire worn near the elbow.

 The Ha people are animists who revere their ancestors as well as nature spirits.
 Their traditional religion includes Imana deity as their supreme being and creator.
 They have witnessed Islamic missionary activity from the Arabs since the pre-colonial era and Christian missionary activity during the German and British colonial era thereafter from Roman Catholics, Anglicans, Lutherans, and others.

 In later years, many men from the Ha people have gone to the Tanzanian coast to work at sisal plantations there.